-The Complaints Policy outlines our approach to providing a fair and consistent process for managing complaints about an action, decision or service delivered by our staff, councillors, volunteers or contractors who work on our behalf.
+The Complaints Policy outlines our approach to providing a fair and consistent process for managing complaints about an action, decision or service delivered by Council.

 This policy details the framework used by our staff to manage complaints.
-The framework helps us deliver on our Customer Promise to make it easy, serve consistently, respond proactively and celebrate choice.
+The framework helps us deliver on our Customer Promise to make it easy, serve consistently, respond proactively, and celebrate choice.